 Adobe Creative Cloud (Adobe CC) software is funded for all classrooms and computer labs, and is for use by the students and employees of Towson University.

 Through Adobe, TU was able to offer free access to Adobe CC during the spring and summer semesters.
 As of July 7, 2020 Adobe is no longer extending this limited time access, so students learning remotely in the fall will need to subscribe to Adobe CC.
-Students enrolled in summer courses will continue to have free access until classes end on August 15, 2020.

 Adobe software is licensed for Maryland educational institutions through a contract with the Maryland Education Enterprise Consortium (MEEC).
 TU Adobe software licensing is paid for by Student Technology Fees.
 There is no cost for Adobe software to colleges and departments.
 The University reimburses the student technology fund for each approved employee Adobe license.

 Employees and department technology staff are responsible for and expected to update Adobe CC already installed on office, classroom, and computer lab computers.

 Colleges and departments are encouraged to install the software in all classrooms and computer labs on campus for all students to access.
 For the current list of Adobe software, see Adobe Software Apps & Packages for Classrooms and Computer Labs.

 Faculty, staff, and student employees can be granted access to the Adobe cloud and licensed software.
 Follow the procedures below, and once registered, sign into the Adobe cloud to install and manage Adobe apps on university office computer/s.

 Faculty are eligible for Adobe software on their office computer to do academic, research, or business work for the University.
 Approval is needed from their chairperson, whom approves and initiates the request by following the appropriate Adobe CC Request Procedure.